 The larger the organization’s size, the larger the volume of documentation involved.

-Bringing in PIMS allows you to streamline your documentation processes and be ready to provide evidence when a supervisory authority from the GDPR council demands it.
+Bringing in PIMS allows you to streamline your documentation processes and be ready to provide evidence when a supervisory authority, such as a national Data Protection Authority (DPA) or the European Data Protection Board (EDPB), requests it.

 Area 9: ISMS